19hours/sg-statutes/Acts/Income Tax Act.md

 [22/2011]

-(1B) Where a company carrying on a trade or business incurs during the basis period for the year of assessment 2013, the year of assessment 2014 or the year of assessment 2015 capital expenditure in acquiring one or more intellectual property rights for use in its trade or business, there shall, in addition to the writing-down allowance under subsection (1), be made in respect of all its trades and businesses a writing-down allowance computed in accordance with the following formula:
+(1B) Subject to section 37IC, where a company carrying on a trade or business incurs during the basis period for the year of assessment 2013, the year of assessment 2014 or the year of assessment 2015 capital expenditure in acquiring one or more intellectual property rights for use in its trade or business, there shall, in addition to the writing-down allowance under subsection (1), be made in respect of all its trades and businesses a writing-down allowance computed in accordance with the following formula:

 where A is —